Deploy apps without dyno pricing. Open source Heroku alternatives for container hosting, git-push deploys, and PaaS features on your servers.

 Docker-powered mini-Heroku for self-hosted app deployment

-Heroku on Steroids: Deploy apps in minutes, not days
+Self-hosted Heroku on Steroids: Deploy Apps in Seconds